1967 Goa status referendum: Buildup to the referendum

 Campaigning for the referendum began one month before the vote and was vigorous.
 The pro-merger group received support from leaders of Maharashtra and North India, cutting across political lines.

 Sequeira toured extensively over Goa conducting public meetings explaining the anti-merger stand.
 He also went to many places outside Goa, such as the city of Bombay which had a sizeable Goan community to highlight the issue.
-However, later it turned out that this was in vain as only resident Goans were allowed to vote.
+However, later it turned out that this was in vain as only Indians residing in Goa were allowed to vote.
 He was aided in his tasks by his son Erasmo.

 The tiatrists of Goa (stage-play performers and writers) campaigned earnestly with Konkani songs written by young writers like Ulhas Buyao, Manoharrai Sardesai, Shankar Bhandari and Uday Bhembre.
 The pro-merger groups began disrupting Buyao's programmes in their stronghold areas.
 Buyao's songs Goenchea Mhojea Goenkaramno and Channeache Rati inspired many Goans.

 Goa's main Marathi newspaper Gomantak pursued a pro-merger view.
 To counter this Rashtramat a new Marathi daily, was started to influence the Marathi readers (who were mostly pro-merger) against the merger.
 Its chief editor was Chandrakant Keni.
 Uday Bhembre wrote a fiery column Brahmastra, took a stance opposing his pro-merger father.
 The Rashtramat proved critical in bringing many of the pro-Marathi faction to vote against the merger.